 Click on the images below for full sized versions of our current menus.
 All of our meals comply with School Food Standards.

 The kitchen also runs themed lunch days, which can be ordered using ParentPay in the normal way.
-Our next theme day is on Thursday 5th November to celebrate Bonfire Night!
+Our next themed day is on Friday 23rd April for St George’s Day.
+Please click HERE to see the menu.

 Packed Lunch from home